modx-pro/Docs/docs/en/components/pdotools/parser.md

 - `pdotools_fenom_modx` - enables very dangerous variable `{$modx}` with full access to `modX` object.
 Disabled by default and strongly recommended do not enable.
 - `pdotools_fenom_php`- enables pure PHP functions in chunks.
 Disabled by default and strongly recommended do not enable.
 - `pdotools_fenom_modifiers` - list of snippets that will be available as output filters.
 Also can be specified at snippet runtime.
 - `pdotools_fenom_parser` - enables processing of Fenom tags on the whole site.
-Do not recomended to newbies.
+Do not recommended to newbies.

 Fenom works with MODX in two modes: only in chunks and site-wide.
 First mode enabled and recommended by default.